wanghaisheng/YoloSegment/README.md

 - `assets/`: This directory contains screenshots of the output results and deployment-related reports.

 - `public/`: Static assets like images, icons, and fonts.
+Also contains the Yolo11 model folder.

+  - `yolo11n-seg_web_model/`: Contains the Yolo11 segmentation model files for tensorflow.js format.

 - `src/`: Core source code for the application.